-Effective November 16, 2016, pursuant to an investment agreement (the "Investment Agreement"), the Company acquired a beneficial interest in 100% of the capital of a Bulgarian shell company, Gecon OOD ("Gecon"), for the purposes of establishing mineral exploration operations in the country.
+Effective November 16, 2016, pursuant to an investment agreement (the "Investment Agreement"), the Company acquired a beneficial interest in 100% of the capital of a Bulgarian shell company, Gecon, for the purposes of establishing mineral exploration operations in the country.
 Pursuant to the Investment Agreement between the Company and Gecon's former shareholder, the Company would be required to pay a minimum of USD 50,000 and a maximum of USD 200,000 at any time within a 3-year period of signing the Investment Agreement in exchange for its beneficial interest in Gecon.

-In January 2019 the Company made the decision not to further pursue its operations in Bulgaria and to return Gecon to its former shareholder.
-On June 5, 2019 the Company entered a framework agreement with the former shareholder which resulted in the termination of the Investment Agreement and the Company's underlying financial liability.
-As a result, the Company recorded a gain of \$67,005 in the consolidated statement of loss and comprehensive loss for the three and six months ended June 30, 2019.
+In January 2019, the Company made the decision not to further pursue its operations in Bulgaria and to return Gecon to its former shareholder.
+On June 5, 2019, the Company entered a framework agreement with the former shareholder which resulted in the termination of the Investment Agreement and the Company's underlying financial liability.
+As a result, the Company recorded a gain of \$67,005 in the consolidated statement of loss and comprehensive loss for the three and nine months ended September 30, 2019.
 Changes in fair value of the liability up until the date of settlement were recorded in the consolidated statement of loss and comprehensive loss.

-Subsequent to June 30, 2019, the Company completed the sale of its shares in Gecon to the formal shareholder, by way of a separate share transfer agreement, in exchange for EUR 1,384 (\$1,974).
+On July 30, 2019, the Company completed the sale of its shares in Gecon to the former shareholder, by way of a share transfer agreement, in exchange for EUR 1,384 (\$1,974).
+As a result, the Company deconsolidated Gecon and recorded a gain of \$2,087 through the consolidated statement of loss and comprehensive loss for the three and nine month periods ended September 30, 2019.

-Management's Discussion and Analysis of the Financial Condition and Results of Operations for the Six Months Ended June 30, 2019
+Management's Discussion and Analysis of the Financial Condition and Results of Operations for the Nine Months Ended September 30, 2019